YELLOW FEVER MOSQUITO, ASIAN TIGER MOSQUITO

 UF/IFAS experts suggest that homeowners inspect their yards every week and discard or store containers that may collect rainwater outdoors so that they don’t become a place for container mosquitoes to lay eggs.
 For items such as bird baths, water should be treated with an appropriate larvicide or changed out weekly and the inner walls scrubbed to remove eggs.
 Experts also suggest wearing appropriate clothing and applying mosquito repellent before venturing outdoors.

-The Bug Week Web Team has prepared a feature story with more detailed information on reducing mosquito populations on your property.
+The Bug Week Web Team has prepared a with more detailed information on reducing mosquito populations on your property.

 Read more about container mosquitoes in this document from the UF/IFAS EDIS online Extension library.

 Read more about the yellow fever mosquito in this “Featured Creatures” document from the UF/IFAS Entomology and Nematology Department.